 What is zucchini bread?

 Zucchini bread is a quick bread consisting of zucchini.
 This particular one has nuts and chocolate chips or chocolate chunks and is lightly spices but all those things are optional.
-The shredded raw zucchini imparts a moist, rich texture.
+The shredded raw zucchini imparts a moist, rich texture and no need for any other veggie or fruit puree in there like applesauce.
+Some recipes call for squeezing out the excess moisture from the shredded zucchini with a clean dish towel or paper towels but this recipes uses every bit of the moisture from the zucchini - no need to squeeze it out.
 Zucchini bread has a mild flavor that can be adjusted for either sweet or savory palates, like its quick bread counterparts, Pumpkin Bread and Banana Bread.
 You can enjoy zucchini bread for breakfast with a cup of coffee or tea or as a dessert option with a dollop of whipped cream.

 - Baking Soda, Baking Powder & Salt: Help with leavening the zucchini bread.
 Ensure that they are active and not expired.

-- Spices: I love to add cinnamon and also a touch of nutmeg.
+- Spices: I love to add cinnamon and also a touch of nutmeg and ginger.
 Warm spices work well with this loaf.
 Feel free to adjust amounts according to taste.

 - Vanilla Extract: Always adds a nice flavour to all baked goods.
 Pure vanilla extract is what I always use.